Preston-Landers/concurrent-log-handler/README.md

 * More secure generation of random numbers for temporary filenames
 * Change the name of the lockfile to have .__ in front of it.

 ## Instructions ##

 You can install this module by issuing the following command:

     python setup.py install

-To build a Python "egg", use the following:
+To build a Python "wheel", use the following:

-    python setup.py bdist_egg
+    python setup.py bdist_wheel
-    # Copy the .egg file from under the "dist" folder
+    # Copy the .whl file from under the "dist" folder